-Students in the MS Program in Forensic Anthropology must meet the following criteria each semester in order to maintain acceptable academic standing:
+Students in the MS Program in Forensic Anthropology must meet all of the following criteria each semester in order to maintain acceptable academic standing:

 - 1. Maintain a minimum GPA of 3.50 - 2.
-By March 1st of the 1st year in the program a complete thesis proposal must be approved by the Faculty. - 3.
-By the end of the Summer II semester (first year), sufficient progress in data collection must have been made by the student and approved by the Chairman of the student's thesis committee. - 4.
-A complete 1st draft of the student's thesis must have been submitted and approved by the Chairman of the student's thesis committee according to the dates described in the Thesis Research Time Line (page 12).
+By March 1st of the 1st year in the program a complete thesis proposal must be approved by the Faculty.

+- 3. By the end of the Summer II semester (first year), sufficient progress in data collection must have been made by the student and approved by the Chairperson of the student's thesis committee. - 4.
+Successful completion (a grade of B- or higher) is required in all courses offered by the Forensic Anthropology program.